Facet Injection Pain: How Much Does It Really Hurt?

 Knowing exactly what to expect can make any medical procedure feel less intimidating.
 A cervical facet injection is a quick, minimally invasive treatment designed to diagnose and relieve neck pain.
 From start to finish, our team is focused on your comfort and safety.
 We’ll walk you through every step, ensuring you feel informed and at ease.
 The entire process is typically over in just a few minutes, but understanding the flow can help you feel more prepared and in control.
 Let’s break down what happens during your appointment.

-Getting Positioned and Prepping the Area
+Step 1: Getting Comfortable and Prepping the Skin

 First, we’ll have you lie comfortably on your stomach on a procedure table.
 This position gives us the best access to your neck and spine.
 Once you’re settled, we will carefully clean the skin on your neck with an antiseptic solution.
 This is a crucial step to prevent any risk of infection.
 Our specialist, Dr. Nair, uses a special type of X-ray called fluoroscopy to get a real-time image of your spine.
 This live guidance allows us to see the exact location of your facet joints and precisely guide the very thin needle to the target area, ensuring the cervical facet joint injection is both safe and effective.

-Applying the Local Anesthetic
+Step 2: Applying the Local Anesthetic

 Before the main injection, we’ll numb the area.
 We do this by injecting a small amount of local anesthetic into the skin and deeper tissues where the needle will go.
 You will likely feel a small pinch or a brief stinging sensation as the numbing medicine goes in—this is completely normal and fades very quickly.
 Many people compare it to the feeling of a bee sting or the numbing shot you get at the dentist.
 The goal here is to make the rest of the procedure as comfortable as possible for you.
 Within moments, the area will feel numb, preparing you for the next step.